Six Books Worth Your Time

 Being in college means being incredibly busy.
 Between classes and studying, it’s difficult to find time to just relax.
 After burying yourself in mountains of textbooks, the last thing you want to do is read a book.
-However, I have a list of seven books that are easy, exciting reads, definitely worth your time in college
+However, I have a list of six books that are easy, exciting reads, definitely worth your time in college.

 - The Vacationers by Emma Straub.
 They say books let you travel when you have to stay where you are.
 That is the case with this simple book about a dysfunctional family traveling in Spain for the summer.
 I like reading books like this during school when I can’t personally make a tropical escape.